saiki-k/silksong-saver/README.md

     cp .env.example .env
     ```

     In the newly created `.env` file, update the `STEAM_ID` variable with your Steam User ID, which can be found [here](https://steamcommunity.com/my/friends/add) as "Your Friend Code".
+For non-Steam builds, this should probably be `default` (Read the "PC Save File Locations" FAQ [here](https://hollowknightsilksong.com/help)).

     ```env
     # .env configuration